 Lifesteps Free Child Development Screening

-Location: Butler YMCA - 339 N Washington Street , Butler, PA - Pennsylvania Time: 9:00AM-12:00PM Lifesteps is offering FREE Child Check Screenings for children birth to age five.
+Location: Lifesteps Butler County Program Center - 383 New Castle Road, Butler, PA Time: 9:00AM-12:00PM Lifesteps is offering FREE Child Check Screenings for children birth to age five.
 Recognizing early warning signs of childhood problems can have a profound effect on a child's ability to reach his or her full potential.

 Start the conversation, or Read more at Butler Eagle.